MohsenKoohi/ParaGrapher/README.md

 In case of [MS-BioGraphs](https://blogs.qub.ac.uk/DIPSA/MS-BioGraphs/), the file with name `MS??_offsets.bin` can be downloaded and renamed as `MS??-underlying_offsets.bin` to prevent creating.

-- ParaGrapher creates some temporary files in `/dev/shm` with names starting by `paragrapher_`.
+- ParaGrapher creates shared memory objects (in `/dev/shm`) with names starting by `paragrapher_` for communication between C and Java sides.
 The files are deleted at the end of a successful exuection.
-Otherwise, they should be deleted by the user.
+Otherwise, they should be manually deleted using `make clean-shm-files`.

 - After calling ParaGrapher, OS cache of storage contents should be dropped using [`echo 3 > /proc/sys/vm/drop_caches`](https://www.kernel.org/doc/Documentation/sysctl/vm.txt)